-The University of La Verne is proud to join with public school districts, private high schools, and community organizations to ensure that students across southern California have access to a high-quality, affordable college education.
+The University of La Verne has created partnerships with local public school districts, private high schools, and community organizations to ensure that students across Southern California have access to a high-quality, affordable college education.
 The Partnership for Access to College Education (PACE), one of the region’s largest student success initiatives, offers qualified students guaranteed admission to the University of La Verne and a wide range of financial assistance and support programs to help them achieve their college goals.

-- Guaranteed admission for meeting GPA thresholds as set by the University of La Verne
+- Guaranteed admission if you meet GPA standards as set by the University of La Verne

 - A minimum $15,000 annual academic scholarship for up to four years of undergraduate study

 PACE schools and students may also take advantage of the following support programs provided at no-cost by the University of La Verne: